BeAnMo/json-find/README.md

 <!-- USAGE EXAMPLES -->
-## Usage
+## Examples

 ### Reddit Comments

-Imagine your NLP pipeline needs to ingest reddit comments.
+Imagine your projectct needs to extract the text & scores from reddit comments.
 Comment pages are arbitrarily nested arrays of objects of arrays of objects which can require dozens of lines of looping & null checking to extract the necessary data.

 JsonFind does that work with a couple of chained method calls.